w3c/wai-media-guide/description.md

 	* _**If**_ you have source video with longer scenes _(as described in Accessible Audio and Video Content, [Time for description section](/design-develop/media/av-content/#time-for-description))_, recut the scenes longer to fill in the visual space where you need to accommodate the time for the description.
 	* _**If not or if you're adding to an existing video**_, you will need to leave a static image in the video while the description is playing in the audio.
 (For example, this video [@@ need example - see GitHub](https://github.com/w3c/wai-media-guide/issues/73) pauses at 00:00 for the audio description.)

-(Make sure on the web page where the video is available, the Audio Described version uses the correct version that you just created.)
+(Make sure on the web page where the video is available, the Described version uses the correct version that you just created.)

 ### Creating Description in a Separate Audio File Only

 This requires skills and software for audio recording and audio editing.

-_(Per above, this approach only works when there enough space in the main audio for the description, and the media player supports a separate audio track for the description.)_
+_(Per above, this approach only works when there enough space in the main audio for the description, *and* the media player supports a separate audio track for the description.)_

 The process to develop description in a separate audio file is basically:
 1. Write out the descriptions.
 See [Tips for Writing Descriptions below](#writing).
 2. Record the descriptions.
 See [Tips for Recording Descriptions below](#recording).
 3. Provide synching data for the audio file … @@...
 4. Provide a caption file of the description.
 [Example VTT file of audio description](#vtt)

-5. Ensure the files are integrated with the player on the web page.
+(Ensure the files are integrated with the player on the web page.)

 ### Other Options
 {:.no_toc}

-* Audio Description via text track &mdash; "As of February 2019 when this Advisory technique was last reviewed by the Working Group, there is no native support in user agents for this technique.
+* Description via text track &mdash; "As of February 2019 when this Advisory technique was last reviewed by the Working Group, there is no native support in user agents for this technique.
 However, support is available via JavaScript polyfills." — [WCAG Technique H96](https://www.w3.org/TR/WCAG20-TECHS/H96.html)
-* Extended Audio Description with SMIL &mdash; The only markup-based method for providing extended audio descriptions is to use SMIL 3.0.
+* Extended Description with SMIL &mdash; The only markup-based method for providing extended audio descriptions is to use SMIL 3.0.
 Support for SMIL is very limited.
 Implementations would most likely require plug-ins and/or heavily customized approaches.
 * Provide functionality for the video to pause for the description &mdash; This is not suggested in most cases because it requires extra coding and provides a less-than-optimum user experience.

 {% include_cached excol.html type="start" id="tips" %}